mx-c/ddr/circuitDesign.md

 Simplest and optimal closest Resistor value for R1 is therefore 4.7 kΩ.

-It means that when circuit is closed. current going through Load: `54 mA` current going through transistor's base: `U/R = 12/4700 = 2.5 mA`
+It means that when circuit is closed.
+- current going through Load: `54 mA`
+- current going through transistor's base: `U/R = 12/4700 = 2.5 mA`
+This respects the idea that close to 100% of current is drawn by the LED strip.

 #### R2 and R3

 R2 depends on R3.
-I consider that if R2 + R3 ± 100 kΩ it is reasonnable as we now have:
+I consider that having R2 + R3 ± 100 kΩ is reasonnable.
+Let's compute:
 - current going through Load: `54 mA`
 - current going through transistor's base: `U/R = 12/4700 = 2.5 mA`
 - current going through R2 then R3: `U/R = 12/100000 = 0.12 mA`